 Torah Academy of Bergen County strives to instill within its students a love for Hashem, the study and practice of Torah and an appreciation for עם ישראל and מדינת ישראל while affording them an opportunity to excel in the study of the sciences and humanities, all within a uniquely nurturing environment that fosters a close and supportive relationship among students and faculty.

-At TABC we embrace the verse from the Tefillah of Aleinu: L'Taken Olam B'Malchut Shakai – to perfect the world in the sovereignty of Hashem.
 We take tremendous pride in turning young Jewish boys into responsible Jewish men who become leaders and contribute to the greater community.